Aiden-Lonquist/GameDevAssignment2/README.md

 <br />
 TODO<br />
 Describe Regular C++ mode<br />
-(rough copy below)
+&nbsp;&nbsp;(rough copy below)<br />
-This mode is written in regular c++
+&nbsp;&nbsp;This mode is written in regular c++<br />
-It works by calculating the difference between the Src and Dst It then multiplies the destination by the difference between source and destination Lastly, it says that the destination is the temp answer from the previous line plus the original destination It does this for each color (R, G, B) and each pixel.
+&nbsp;&nbsp;It works by calculating the difference between the Src and Dst<br />
+&nbsp;&nbsp;It then multiplies the destination by the difference between source and destination<br />
+&nbsp;&nbsp;Lastly, it says that the destination is the temp answer from the previous line plus the original destination<br />
+&nbsp;&nbsp;It does this for each color (R, G, B) and each pixel.<br />
-Then in increments all of the colors and alphas for source and destination by one.
+&nbsp;&nbsp;Then in increments all of the colors and alphas for source and destination by one. <br />
 <br />
 TODO<br />
 Describe Intrinsic mode<br />